 Budapest Christmas Market

-If you are looking for a special gift, the market offers thousands of handmade items, from the classical wooden toys to more elaborated hand painted glass ornaments.
+If you are looking for a special gift, the market offers thousands of handmade items, from classical wooden toys to more elaborated hand-painted glass ornaments.

 Zagreb Christmas Market

 The best European Christmas market has been awarded to Zagreb, Croatia two years running.
 Advent in Zagreb takes place in dozen or so locations across the city.
 This makes it one of the biggest Christmas Market in Europe as well.
 To explore each and every one of them, you will need at least a couple of days.

 Each square seems to have its own attraction, so pick up a dessert and wander the Old Town.
 Sample seasonal candies, sweet rolls, and sheep cheese dumplings.

 Set in Hyde Park, Winter Wonderland is a seasonal sensory delight.
 The park becomes a winter wonderland.
 There is a Santaland, an ice skating rink and German beer hall.

 The options for food are endless, we recommend the churros that are freshly cooked than rolled in cinnamon or the mince pies.
 There are also some amazing day trips from London if you are in town for a few day.